iterative/katacoda-scenarios/get-started/accessing/step1.md

 `ls data.xml`{{execute}}

-The obvious difference here is that instead of a remote storage path or HTTP URL you would usually pass to download a file, we pass a Git repo!
+Here we see that instead of accessing data file directly (e.g. with `aws s3 cp`, or `scp`, `wget`, etc) we access it using a Git repo URL as an "entry point" or "registry".

 Remember those `.dvc` files `dvc add` generates?
 Those files (and `dvc.lock` that we'll cover later), their history in Git, DVC remote storage config saved in Git contain all the information needed to access and download any version of datasets, files, and models.
-It means that Git repository with DVC files becomes an entry point and can be used instead of accessing files directly: